dowlinglab/robust-process-scaleup/README.md

 We recommend using a Conda environment.

-### 1. Create a new Conda environment (Here named my-idaes-env, but this is up to you)
+### 1. Create a new Conda environment (replace my-idaes-env with your preferred name)

 ```bash
 conda create --yes --name my-idaes-env python=3.10